shindekokoro/homebridge-daybetter/README.md

-# homebridge-ledstrip-ble
+# homebridge-daybetter

-> [!WARNING]
-> This plugin is no longer maintained as I now use HomeAssistant, feel free to open issue if needed, but I can't garantee fixing stuffs

-This plugin let you control RGB ledstrips using this kind of [12V BLE RGB LED strip controller](https://www.aliexpress.com/item/4000208329326.html) module.
+This plugin lets you control RGB ledstrips using Amazon DayBetter LED strip lights

 Control On/Off, Hue, Saturation and Brightness